 Must Check: 5 Best File Sharing Apps Android & iOS.

 Disable Mobile data, WiFi (WLAN), WiFi Hotspot:

-- Alternatively, You can check Mobile data, WiFi and Hotspot status via Quick access widget shortcut bar.
+- Alternatively, you can check mobile data, WiFi, and hotspot status via the Quick Access widget shortcut bar.

 Note: Must check the app has permission to use WiFi

-This is most important thing, and the latest Android version comes with advanced security, which may prevent unauthorized access to all permission.
-By mistake, if you disallowed any permission that Shareit, Zapya, Xender or Files by Google had asked and pressed ‘NO’ button.
-Then it simply will never connect to other smartphone.
-So you can check that the file sharing app must have necessary permission to share the data with other phone.
+This is the most important thing, and the latest Android version comes with advanced security that may prevent unauthorized access to all permissions.
+If, by mistake, you disallowed any permission that Shareit, Zapya, Xender, or Files by Google had asked for and pressed the ‘NO’ button, it simply will never connect to another smartphone.
+So, check that the file-sharing app has the necessary permission to share data with the other phone.
 Learn more: How to Manage App Permissions on Android.